⚡️ Docusaurus will help you ship a beautiful documentation site in no time.

 Many aspects of Docusaurus 2 were inspired by the best things about Gatsby and it's a great alternative.

-Docz is a Gatsby theme to build documentation website.
+Docz is a Gatsby theme to build documentation websites.
 It is currently less featured than Docusaurus.

 Next.js is another very popular hybrid React framework.
 It can help you build a good documentation website, but it is not opinionated toward the documentation use-case, and it will require a lot more work to implement what Docusaurus provides out-of-the-box.